 1) Students in PY 151 will take the Force Concept Inventory as a pre-test and post-test.
 The FCI is a test containing 30 questions on Newtonian mechanics and is nationally used as a benchmark for student learning in first semester introductory physics classes.
-The results are reported as average percent gain, (Post Test - Pre Test)/(30 - Pre Test)100.
+The results are reported as average percent gain, (Post Test - Pre Test)/(30 - Pre Test)\100.
 This allows us to compare the improvement of students who begin the course with different backgrounds.
 Data has been collected from thousands of classes at dozens of universities over the last decade, and results for different pedagogical methods are well known.
-Courses utilizing primarily traditional, lecture-based pedagogies average a 23% gain, while courses utilizing primarily active learning methods average a 48% gain.
+Courses utilizing primarily traditional, lecture-based pedagogies average a 23% gain, while courses utilizing primarily active learning methods average a 40% - 50% gain.

-The department goals for the FCI are as follows: Green $\geq 40\%$, Yellow $\geq 30\%$.
+The department goals for the FCI are as follows: Green $\geq 40\%$ , Yellow $\geq 30\%$ .

-2) PY majors, at the end of their sophomore, junior, and senior years, will take the Physics Major Field Test, administered by the Educational Testing Service.
-The MFTs were introduced in 1989, and are given, in a variety of disciplines, at over 700 colleges and universities (including the MU Chemistry department).
+2) PY majors, at the end of their sophomore, junior, and senior years, will take old versions of the GRE Physics Subject Test, created by the Educational Testing Service.
+The performance of our students can easily be compared to the statistical performance of the thousands of physics majors who took each previously administered GRE subject test we use - including the distributions of total scores and the fraction of correct responses on each individual question.
 The scores will be tracked over the (up to) three years that students take the exam, and progress will be measured both on how individual students improve as well as how MU students compare to national results.
-There are three scores reported by ETS - a Scaled Score, ranging between 120 and 200 (2004 median score for seniors - 144), an Introductory Physics Score, ranging between 20 and 100 (2004 median score for seniors - 44), and an Advanced Physics Score, ranging between 20 and 100 (2004 median score for seniors - 46).

-It is expected that students will improve as they progress through Millikin, so that a satisfactory result for a sophomore would be lower than that for a junior, etc. The departmental goals are listed below (in terms of average percentile ranking for the overall scaled score):
+It is expected that students will improve as they progress through the curriculum, so that a satisfactory result for a junior will be higher than that for a sophomore, etc. The departmental goals are listed below (in terms of average percentile ranking for the overall scaled score):